 The MHA is a critical partner in the provision of affordable housing and efforts to provide housing to elderly and disabled persons.
-The Town and the MHA will seek to identify opportunities to leverage the housing authority's capacity to improve quality of life for these subpopulations.
+The Town and the MHA will continue to have open conversations and identify opportunities to improve the quality of life for these subpopulations.